Abhinay681/Customer-Behavior-Analysis-SQL-Power-BI-Python/README.md

 This project analyzes **customer purchasing behavior** to understand:

-- Which products perform best
+- What drives sales and revenue
-- What drives revenue
+- Which products and categories perform best
-- How subscribers differ from non-subscribers
+- Differences between subscribers vs non-subscribers
-- Which customer segments (age group, category, gender) contribute most
+- Which customer segments contribute most to revenue

 The workflow includes:

-- ✅ Data cleaning, exploration, and exporting results using **Python (Jupyter Notebook)**
+- ✅ Data cleaning, exploration, and HTML export using **Python (Jupyter Notebook)**
 - ✅ Business insights extraction using **SQL**
 - ✅ Dashboard storytelling using **Power BI**